chrstphrdlz/OptimalPlayer/README.md

 OptimalPlayer
 =============

 Will play a Tick Tac Toe game that will never lose.
-It will choose the optimal move to play against the opponet.
+The AI will always choose the move which will maximize the amount of possible wins that can be made.
+It uses a decision tree structure that has been memoized in an array structure.
+This will make it so that games with the same board do not have to be re-calculated (for example moving to the top right then the bottom left is essentially the same as moving to the bottom left then the top right).

-The Tiles are numbered:
+The tiles are numbered as follows:

 <table>
 	<tr>